fritz1reikoz/Active-Directory-Home-Lab/README.md

 Download the required ISO from the official Microsoft Evaluation Center website: https://www.microsoft.com/en-us/evalcenter/

-<2>Virtual Machine Setup</2>
+<h2>Virtual Machine Setup</h2>
 Remove floppy drives and set the network to NAT.
 Perform the following steps for each virtual machine:

-Domain Controller (OS Installation)
+<h1>Domain Controller</h1> (OS Installation)

-Create a new virtual machine.
+- Create a new virtual machine.
-Select the ISO file for the installer disc image.
+- Select the ISO file for the installer disc image.
-Choose “Windows Server 2019” as the version to install.
+- Choose “Windows Server 2019” as the version to install.
-Power on the virtual machine after creation.
+- Power on the virtual machine after creation.
-In VM Settings, remove the floppy disk and set the network to NAT.
+- In VM Settings, remove the floppy disk and set the network to NAT.
-Start the virtual machine and press any key to enter setup mode.
+- Start the virtual machine and press any key to enter setup mode.
-Select “Windows Server 2019 Standard Eval (Desktop Experience)”.
+- Select “Windows Server 2019 Standard Eval (Desktop Experience)”.
-Choose “Custom install” and select the unallocated space for installation.
+- Choose “Custom install” and select the unallocated space for installation.
-Follow the on-screen instructions to complete the installation.
+- Follow the on-screen instructions to complete the installation.
-Setting up Domain Controller
+- Setting up Domain Controller

 In the virtual machine settings, go to “View Your PC Name” and rename the PC to something like myDomainController.
 Restart the virtual machine.
 Set a password for the PC, such as P@$$w0rd.